Daurian hedgehog: Conservation status and range

-The IUCN lists the Daurian hedgehog as a species of "least concern", though it is listed in the Red book of Russian Federation as a protected species with an unclear status, generally considered to be endangered.
+The IUCN lists the Daurian hedgehog as a species of "least concern", though it is listed in the Red Book of the Russian Federation as a protected species with an unclear status, generally considered to be endangered.
 It populates the Transbaikal region of Russia (this region is sometimes called Dauria, hence the name) and Northern Mongolia.
 It lives in dens and inhabits both forests and steppes.
 The steppes consists mainly of grassland plains and scrublands.
 The Daurian hedgehog actively select scrublands and rocky areas, perhaps for greater cover and concealment from predators.
 This species of hedgehogs are known to occupy larger home ranges than other hedgehog species.

 After introduction and extensive use of pesticides in mid-1960s, the Russian population of the Daurian hedgehog suffered a major loss.
 Since that time, the species seems to have had a modest recovery, although the population has not yet returned to its original size.
 Currently, it seems to be moving northwards and closer to cities due to more abundant food, less danger from agricultural activities and newfound human tolerance for their presence.
 Cases of successfully starting new populations by artificially moving several adults to new areas have been reported.
 Due to the low population density of the region the complete status of this species is unclear.